 - Turn off Use a proxy server button available under Manual proxy setup.

-Now proxy settings are disabled in Google Chrome.
+Now proxy settings are disabled.
 You can turn on all the buttons again and add a proxy server of your choice to enable or use proxy in Google Chrome.

 Bonus Tip: If you use a proxy server in Firefox or Chrome and the proxy server is refusing connections, then read this post.